Metropolitan Police: Controversies

-In 2023, a report on the Metropolitan Police found that the organisation was rife with racism, misogyny, and homophobia, and was corrupt.
-A 363-page report written by Louise Casey, Baroness Casey of Blackstock was commissioned after the abduction of Sarah Everard by Wayne Couzens, a police constable.
-The report stated that 12% of female Met employees had been harassed or attacked, with 33% experiencing sexism.
-Other incidents include a Muslim officer who had bacon stuffed into his boots and a Sikh officer whose beard was cut.
+In 2023, a report found racism, misogyny, homophobia and corruption within the organisation after the abduction of Sarah Everard by Wayne Couzens, a police constable.
+12% of female Met employees had been harassed or attacked, with 33% experiencing sexism.
+Other incidents included a Muslim officer who had bacon stuffed into his boots and a Sikh officer whose beard was cut.
 The report also found that officers of minority ethnic backgrounds were more likely to be disciplined and leave the force.
 The report was criticised by the charity Galop for not investigating transphobia.
 Five former officers admitted in court in 2023 to sending racist messages, the targets of which included the Duchess of Sussex, and a sixth was convicted after a trial.
 All six were given suspended jail sentences.

-On 1 January 2024 the Metropolitan Police were criticised by former Prime Minister Boris Johnson for allegedly demonstrating political bias and double standards in their handling of allegedly pro-Hamas demonstrations, and their efforts to support an investigation into alleged Israeli war crimes following Israel's response to terror attacks committed by Hamas on 7 October.
-The Met released a statement in response stating, "As the UK's investigative authority for war crimes, counter-terrorism policing – through the Met's war crimes team – has a responsibility to support ICC investigations.
-The ICC opened an investigation in 2019 into alleged war crimes in Israel and Palestine."
-The spokesman added that "under the terms of the 1998 Rome Statute, our war crimes team is obliged to support any investigations opened by the ICC that could involve British subjects" and said the posters were put up to meet that obligation.
+The Metropolitan Police was criticised in 2024 by former Prime Minister Boris Johnson for political bias in its efforts to support an investigation into alleged Israeli war crimes following Israel's response to terror attacks committed in 2023 by Hamas on 7 October.
+The Met responded by saying, under the terms of the 1998 Rome Statute, it was obliged to support any investigations opened by the International Criminal Court (ICC) that could involve British subjects.
+In 2024, His Majesty's Inspectorate of Constabulary and Fire & Rescue Services issued a report regarding the Met's handling of pro-Palestinian protests, saying the Met had been largely impartial.
+The report criticised the then Prime Minister Rishi Sunak and the then Home Secretary Suella Braverman for suggesting otherwise.

 In April 2024, the Met settled a claim for misfeasance in a public office and false imprisonment by agreeing to pay a five-figure sum as damages to a French publisher who had been arrested and detained under anti-terrorism laws while he was on his way to a book fair in London.

-In August 2024, a report by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services said that the Met was rated inadequate or failing regarding crime investigations and managing offenders.
-It was rated as requiring improvement in five other areas, and as adequate in one.

-In September 2024, His Majesty's Inspectorate of Constabulary and Fire & Rescue Services issued a report regarding the Met’s handling of the pro-Palestinian protests, saying that the Met had been largely impartial.
-The report criticised the then Prime Minister Rishi Sunak and the then Home Secretary Suella Braverman for suggesting otherwise.